 To secure the finance necessary to develop a golf course is one thing, to carry it out is another.
 Knott acknowledges there is a dearth of skilled workers who can operate on a site that is idiosyncratic in construction.

 "The first big challenge is that you have to import the expertise.
 We don't have hugely skilled golf course contractors in the UAE.
 We have great access to labour but, in terms of the expertise, we need to import it.
 The shapers, for example, are from the US, Australia and Canada, while our project manager is from South Africa."

 Grassing of the course should begin this week, with the two back nine's completed by mid-January, and the remaining 18-holes by the end of April/beginning of May 2008.
 Once complete, the development should be home to 100,000 people.

 According to David Spencer, CEO, Jumeirah Golf Estates, Dubai is severely under golfed as a city, with the current 270,000 rounds per year well below the estimated 420,000.
-The 1.17km2 development will go some way to redressing this shortfall, and provided the courses are developed to the quality being suggested, Dubai may well soon see championship golf played on the most innovative golf courses in the Middle East.For all the latest construction news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.
+The 1.17km2 development will go some way to redressing this shortfall, and provided the courses are developed to the quality being suggested, Dubai may well soon see championship golf played on the most innovative golf courses in the Middle East.construction news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.